by Steven Doyle

 Wingfield’s: Burgers grilled by the master Richard Wingfield who was once a DISD science teacher and now spends his time with the science of making a damned good burger in South Dallas.
 A true bucket list burger with a side of fries cooked in bacon grease.

 Keller’s Drive-In: A burger list without Jack Keller’s place is false and misleading.
-Old school drive-in burgers served with a side of beer and onion\ rings is the place to be.
-Great people and car watching spot, too.
+Old-school drive-in burgers served with a side of beer and onion\ rings is the place to be.
+Great people and car-watching spot, too.
 Order the #5 for no regrets.

-Liberty Burger: Burgers made from one of the best restaurant families in the state, The Street Family.
+Liberty Burger: Burgers made by one of the best restaurant families in the state, The Street Family.
 Mariel Street knows how to grill a burger and there are a few suggested burgers to choose from including the Woodstockwhich is comprised of Swiss cheese, spring greens, avocado, tomato and basil garlic aioli, or the Napa with its gorgonzola cheese, arugula, roasted tomatoes, green olives, onion, basil garlic aioli.

 Adair’s Saloon: We are only doing burger restaurants in this story, and this is pretty much what Adair’s is known for: burgers, beer and sweet tunes.
-Get down on a half-pound burger and hand cut fries for the best of Deep Ellum.
+Get down on a half-pound burger and hand-cut fries for the best of Deep Ellum.
 Grab this burger for 55 years of burger history.